ashukesharwani/Chotta_Bazaar/README.md

 4. **DASHBOARD**:

-  Users enter the dashboard after being authenticated, and from there they may access all operations.
+  The major element of the page is the Dashboard, from which users may access all activities and also track employee transaction history.

 <img src="https://user-images.githubusercontent.com/83163103/183296610-70310bb5-5f39-454a-b943-7cec3de58575.png">